How to Get Your First 10 Customers (Lessons from 50 Founders)

 Scale comes later.
 First, you manually create magic for a handful of people.

 Leo Wildrich co-founded Buffer in 2010.
-They had no money for ads.
+No money for ads.
 No connections.
 No brand.

 So Leo started writing.
 Guest posts.
 Everywhere.
 150 posts in 9 months.
 That's 16-17 per month.
 More than one every two days.